JettMonstersGoBoom/Millfork_Mega65/README.md

 output an RRB object, which is split into 16 pixel * height strips

-plus 2 blank tiles above and below the image for RRB Y offset
+plus 1 blank tile above and 1 below the image for RRB Y offset

 # extras